germainechu/avatar-farm/personality-prompts/ENFP.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** LSI (logical-sensing introvert, roughly ISTJ in energy but not 1:1 MBTI).
-ENFP/IEE brings ideas, emotional depth, and possibilities; dual brings structure, realism, and practical grounding.
+**Dual (Most Complementary):** ISTP (logical-sensing introvert, roughly ISTJ in energy but not 1:1 MBTI).
+ENFP/ENFP brings ideas, emotional depth, and possibilities; dual brings structure, realism, and practical grounding.
 Together: one dreams & connects, the other stabilizes & implements.

 **Other Relations:** Some types naturally **mentor** the ENFP's weaker areas (Te/Si); others look up to ENFP's Ne/Fi and feel "lit up" by their presence.
 This is about **natural complementarity**, not "good vs bad."